build-canaries/nevergreen-infra/README.md

 for security reasons the stages are broken up.
 You need to upload the SSL cetificates and set up the AES keys that Nevergreen uses to encrypt user passwords.

-Once the scripts have run, nevevergreen can be run using an init.d script in /etc/init.d/nevergreen-production.
+Once the scripts have run, Nevevergreen can be run using an init.d script in /etc/init.d/nevergreen-production.

 # Run Guide